Eashir/TableviewCellPartTwo/README.md

 Now we're at the part where it can get a little confusing so focus up!

 1. Add 2 more stackviews in the main stackview with a horizontal axis
-2. In the upper horizontal stackview, which I labeled First Horizontal Stack View, add a vertical stackview
+2. In the upper horizontal stackview, which I labeled First Horizontal Stack View, add a vertical stackview with **alignment** leading and **spacing** 2
 3. In this vertical stackview, add both of your text labels 'Cameroon' and 'Turns 30...'

   Heres what it looks like